 The Retention Rates in Table 5 reflect the proportion of the MBRSC students who stayed in the program a year after they enrolled.
-The Retention Rate of students who joined in fall 2019 and are still in the program in fall 2020 is 96%.
+The Retention Rate of students who joined in fall 2020 and are still in the program in fall 2021 is 92%.
 The Attrition Rate is the proportion of the MBRSC students who are no longer in the program a year after they initially joined.
-There is a major improvement in the retention rates of Fall 2019 as 96% of the students returned in Fall 2020, while the retention rates of Fall 2018 were 75%.
+There has been significant improvement in the past years in the retention rates as more than 90% of the students returned in Fall 2021.

 The Graduation Rates presented in Table 6 are computed for students who joined in fall 2008 onward.
 These Graduation Rates represent the proportion of students who completed their degree requirements, after four years and six years from the time they joined the program.
-For the cohorts that joined the MBRSC program in 2013, 2014, and 2015, the Graduation Rates computed four years later are 68%, 62%, and 34% respectively, and are 79%, 87%, and 36% respectively six years later.
-The completion rates of the cohorts that joined in 2016 and 2017 are at 72% and 71% respectively.
+For the cohorts that joined the MBRSC program in 2013, 2014, and 2015, the Graduation Rates computed four years later are 78%, 68%, and 62% respectively, and are 91%, 79%, and 87% respectively six years later.
+The completion rates of the cohorts that joined in 2016 and 2017 are at 64% and 79% respectively.